opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

    * : An example using the Lucas-Kanade optical flow algorithm can be found at opencv_source_code/samples/cpp/lkdemo.cpp

+   * : PYTHON : An example using the Lucas-Kanade optical flow algorithm can be found at opencv_source_code/samples/python2/lk_track.py
+   * : PYTHON : An example using the Lucas-Kanade tracker for homography matching can be found at opencv_source_code/samples/python2/lk_homography.py

 buildOpticalFlowPyramid
 -----------------------
 Constructs the image pyramid which can be passed to :ocv:func:`calcOpticalFlowPyrLK`.